systematic-uol/systematic-uol.github.io/docs/glossary.md

 **LoS ALoS RLoS**
 Commonly used acronyms referring to stay in hospital or Virtual Wards:
-Length of stay
+- LoS: Length of stay
-Average length of stay
+- ALoS: Average length of stay
-Reduced length of stay
+- RLoS: Reduced length of stay

 <br>